-So why am I sharing all this with you today?
-Because I want us as an ummah to recognise the pain and trials that our single sisters over a certain age have to endure and to show a little empathy and understanding towards their situation.
+I want us as an ummah to recognise the pain and trials that our single sisters over a certain age have to endure and to show a little empathy and understanding towards their situation.

 Most of these women are dying to find that one guy who will be their companion, their best friend and their soulmate and your criticism of them will only destroy their self-esteem further.

 It’s like telling an unemployed person to just “get a job already” or telling a poor person to merely “get more money”.
 Next time you meet a sister who has been single a long time, ask her how she is feeling not whether she has met anyone yet.
 Amd if she does disclose her struggles to you empathise with her pain even if you do not understand it and treat her like the smart, valued, worthy member of society and the ummah that she is.

 I created Single Muslima Solutions for these very sisters.
 It is my gift to you in a world where no one seems to understand what you are going though and expects so much of you with so little support offered.